GaganpreetKhurana/CodeZone/README.md

 - Give command npm start that will start the frontend server.
 - On any browser visit localhost:3000 you will see the content there

+###  3. Instructions to perform Unit/ Integration Testing:-

+- Clone the above repository.
+- Move to frontend folder cd frontend
+- Use command npm install to download the dependencies.
+- Give command npm test.

 ## Objectives: